Multicomponent multiscatter capture of Dark Matter: Two-component Multiscattering Formalism

 The total capture rate of a DM particle of mass $m_X$ is: \be C_{tot}(m_X) = \sum_{N = 1}^{\infty} C_{N}, \ee where $C_{N}$ is the capture rate after exactly N scatters.
 The optical depth for a two-component object can be represented by two separate parameters, $\tau_A \equiv 2 R_{obj} \sigma_A n_A$ and $\tau_B \equiv 2 R_{obj} \sigma_B n_B$, where $n_A$ ($n_B$) is the number density of nucleus A (B) and $\sigma_A$ ($\sigma_B$) is the DM scattering cross section with nucleus A (B).
 The optical depths are defined to represent the average number of scatters per crossing a DM particle has with the corresponding component, i.e., $\langle N_A\rangle \approx \tau_A$ and $\langle N_B\rangle \approx \tau_B$.
 The DM scattering cross section for interactions with nucleus A and nucleus B are ultimately a function of the spin-independent (SI) or spin-dependent (SD) elastic DM-nucleon cross sections (See Appendix \ref{sec:SigmaAppendix} for a review on DM-nucleon scattering cross sections).
 For a DM particle undergoing multiple scatters in a single-component object, the partial capture rate $C_N$, is calculated by taking into account the flux of DM particles on the object and two probabilistic parameters: $p_N(\tau)$ and $g_N(w)$, where $p_N(\tau)$ is the probability of a DM particle undergoing exactly N scatters while traversing the object and $g_N(w)$ is the probability of the DM particle falling below the object's escape velocity after N scatters.
+It is important to note that the formalism separates the probability for the average number of scattering events that will occur, which depends only on the cross section and the capturing object, from the probability that a given number of scatterings will lead to capture, which depends on the kinematics of the collisions.
 First, we will discuss the effect of a multi-component object on $p_N(\tau)$.